JekaGrib/lola/README.md

 To post news user must be an author.
 Only admin can make a user an author.

-At first author should create draft and then publish it.
+To make post author should create draft at first  and then publish it.

-To update post author should create draft of this post and publish it.
+To update post author should update draft of this post and publish it.

+Draft of post create automatically after publishing post.
+(Author can find it at page with their drafts).

 # Installing
 You can install app with: